tompenzer/input-toggle/README.md

 value(s) of a form input, or of a set of inputs that share a name (i.e. checkboxes, radio buttons).

+If there are any features you would like to see, or things you don't believe to be working correctly, don't hesitate to open an issue on the GitHub project page.

 - Repository: https://github.com/tompenzer/input-toggle
 - NPM Package: https://www.npmjs.com/package/input-toggle